CSC207-2022F-UofT/course-project-scramblers/README.md

   - This use case was meant to be implemented in take turn when a player wants to make a move on the board.
 Due to changes in the implementation of the game, this use case has been replaced with other code in take turn.
 Originally, this use case was meant to determine if a chosen word by a player was in the dictionary or not in order to allow them to place a valid word on the board, by calling the Dictionary.getCharacterSetDictionary method.

 ### Interface Adapters
+- Presenter:
-- Presenter: This is the go between layer between the use cases (business application layer) and the ViewModel (Franework and Drivers).
+  - This is the go between layer between the use cases (business application layer) and the ViewModel (Framework and Drivers).
 It is set up in such a way that through dependency inversion, the use cases update the attributes in presenter through the Output Boundary interfaces and in turn, the Presenter updates the ViewModel through dependency inversion.
 The ViewModel then calls the update methods in ViewFinal to update the attributes and thus it updates the GUI.
-  - ...
 - Controller:
-  - ...
+  - Determines which use case is called and is depended on by View.
 - DictionaryGatewayReader decouples the accessing of data from the construction of the dictionary.
 This allows for easily swapping out different languages or alphabets in future use while allowing the Dictionary to form regardless.
 ### Frameworks and Drivers
 - ViewFinal: